mpchadwick/dbanon/README.md

 mysqldump mydb | dbanon -config=myconfig.yml | gzip > mydb.sql.gz
 ```

-The `-config` flag can use bundled configurations or point to the path of a custom configuration file.
+The `-config` flag should point to the path of a custom configuration file.

 ### Configuration

 #### Magento 2

-`dbanon` bundles a [default Magento 2 configuration file](etc/magento2.yml).
+`dbanon` repository has an example [Magento 2 configuration file](etc/magento2.yml).
 However you almost certainly won't use it directly.

 At minimum, you'll first need to run the `map-eav` subcommand.
 This translates EAV attribute codes to their respective attribute ids.

 You must feed it a `mysqldump` of `eav_entity_type` and `eav_attribute` (in that order).

 ```
-mysqldump mydb eav_entity_type eav_attribute | dbanon -config=magento2 map-eav > ~/magento2-mapped.yml
+mysqldump mydb eav_entity_type eav_attribute | dbanon -config=etc/magento2.yml map-eav > ~/magento2-mapped.yml
 ```

 `map-eav` will replace the attribute codes in the config file with attribute ids and print an updated config to `stdout`.